-Nursing is the largest health care profession in the United States, providing limitless and rewarding career opportunities for men and women.
-The Associate Degree in Nursing at KVCC prepares students to care for individuals and families, helping them attain, maintain, or recover optimal health and functioning.
+Nursing is the largest health care profession in the United States, providing limitless and rewarding career opportunities for graduates.
+The Associate Degree in Nursing at KVCC prepares graduates to care for individuals and families, helping them attain, maintain, or recover optimal health and functioning.